digital-fabric/uringmachine/grant-2025/tasks.md

           ```

           So, apparently there's no problem!
-  - [ ] Discover any other fiber scheduler hooks
-  - [ ] Implement multi-thread worker pool for blocking_operation_wait
+  - [v] Implement multi-thread worker pool for `blocking_operation_wait`
+        Single thread pool at class level, shared by all schedulers
+        With worker count according to CPU count ()

   - [v] tests:
     - [ ] Wrap the scheduler interface such that we can verify that specific